 id SERIAL PRIMARY KEY,

-published BOOLEAN NOT NULL DEFAULT 'f'
+BOOLEAN NOT NULL DEFAULT FALSE

 DROP TABLE posts